Background Jobs in Node.js with Redis

 Table of Contents

 It’s important for a web application to serve end-user requests as fast as possible.
-A good rule of thumb is to avoid web requests which run longer than 500ms.
-If you find that your app has requests that take one, two, or more seconds to complete, then you should consider using a background job instead.
-For a more in-depth understanding of this architectural pattern read the Worker Dynos, Background Jobs and Queueing article.
+A good rule of thumb is to avoid web requests that run longer than 500 milliseconds.
+If you find that your app has requests that take 1, 2, or more seconds to complete, consider using a background job instead.

-This can be even more important for Node.js servers where computationally expensive requests can block the Event Loop and prevent the server from responding to any new requests until the computation is complete.
-Separating this computation out into a different process keeps your web server light and responsive.
+This consideration is even more important for Node.js servers where computationally expensive requests can block the Event Loop.
+This block prevents the server from responding to any new requests until the computation is complete.
+Separating this computation into a different process keeps your web server light and responsive.

-This article demonstrates using worker queues to accomplish this goal with a sample Node.js application using Bull to manage the queue of background jobs.
+This article demonstrates worker queues with a sample Node.js application using Bull to manage the queue of background jobs.

 This article assumes that you have Redis (for local development) and the Heroku CLI installed.

-Follow the steps below to clone this application into your Heroku account:
+Complete these steps to clone this application into your Heroku account.

 Via Dashboard